 A blank text field will appear.
 Paste your code or script into this section …

 (CJT code field)

-(Specify where to add your code block)
+(Specify where to insert your code block)

-(Access more CJT functionality via the toolbar menu)
+(Access CJT features via the toolbar menu)

 (CJT – ‘Save All Changes’ button)

-Use the search function (Ctrl+F) or scroll down the screen until you can see the code that you have added (if adding code to a page header, it will typically be contained between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down until you see the code that you have added (code added to a page header is typically placed between the <head> and </head> tags) …

 (Verifying if your scripts have been added correctly)

 If you can see the code in your page, then the next step is to test your script and make sure that everything is working correctly.
 If you experience any errors, repeat the process and make sure that you have entered the code correctly, or get help from a professional.
 As stated earlier in this tutorial, always back up your files and database before adding, changing or deleting code.

 Congratulations, now you know how to easily embed scripts into WordPress pages and posts.